 - No on-campus class sessions

-- Participate in weekly online Challenge Project webinars
+- Participate in weekly virtual Challenge Project webinars

 - July on-campus Challenge Project presentation to Faculty Committee